orryjarvis/euler/README.md

-using [project euler](https://projecteuler.net/about) as a mechanism to learn rust
+using [project euler](https://projecteuler.net/about) as a mechanism to learn different programming languages

 solutions will be naive due to my own lack of
 - number theory fundamentals
-- rust experience
+- language experience
 - time

-perhaps over time; solutions and any common code may become more elegant and robust.
+perhaps over time; solutions and any common code may become more elegant and robust. some languages will get more attention than others.